-The American Muslim Institute broke ground on their mosque and Islamic center in late 2015 and will be opening in spring 2017.
+The American Muslim Institute broke ground on their mosque and Islamic center in late 2015 and opened in spring 2017.

-Countryside Community Church United Church of Christ plans to break ground in summer 2017 and complete construction in late 2018.
+Countryside Community Church United Church of Christ broke ground in summer 2017 and hopes to complete construction in late 2018.

 The Tri-Faith Center will be the last building to open on the commons, and is anticipated to be completed in 2019.